 How to Replace Trailer Bunk Carpet

-In this guide, I’ll walk you through how to replace worn-out trailer bunk carpet.
-If you’ve owned a boat or jet ski for any length of time, you’ll eventually need to tackle this maintenance task.
-Replacing bunk carpet helps protect your watercraft during loading and unloading and can extend the life of both your bunks and your hull.
+In this guide, I walk you through how to replace worn out trailer bunk carpet safely and efficiently.
+If you've owned a boat, jet ski, or personal watercraft (PWC) for any length of time, this is an essential maintenance task.
+Replacing bunk carpet not only protects your watercraft during loading and unloading but also prolongs the life of your trailer bunks, brackets, and hull.

 How I Replaced My Trailer Bunks and Carpet